hal/elemento/README.md

 # J2CL / GWT 3

-Elemento is ready to be used with J2CL and GWT 3.
+Elemento is ready to be used with J2CL and GWT.
 It has no dependencies to classes from `com.google.gwt`.
 It only depends on

 - `com.google.elemental2:elemental2-core` version 1.0.0
 - `com.google.elemental2:elemental2-dom` version 1.0.0